-This spring, New York Tech researchers, led by Associate Professor of Biomedical Sciences Haotian Zhao, Ph.D., published scientific research that could bring the medical community one step closer to winning the fight against pediatric brain cancer.
+This spring, New York Tech researchers, led by Associate Professor of Biomedical Sciences Haotian Zhao, M.D., Ph.D., published scientific research that could bring the medical community one step closer to winning the fight against pediatric brain cancer.

 Zhao, along with medical and undergraduate students, as well as colleagues from the College of Osteopathic Medicine (NYITCOM), teamed up with researchers from prestigious institutions, including the National Institutes of Health (NIH), Boston Children’s Hospital, and others, to study the cellular biology behind choroid plexus (CP) carcinomas.
 These rare but very aggressive brain tumors are responsible for approximately 20 percent of brain tumors in children within the first year of life.
 The group’s findings, which were published in Cell Death & Differentiation, may also help identify lifesaving therapies to suppress CP tumor growth without damaging the developing brain.